 Students learn how to "translate" medical terms by discovering that most of these terms are composed of interchangeable parts used again in different combinations.
-An understanding of these word parts and the rules for using them enable the student to recognize and write thousands of medical
+An understanding of these word parts and the rules for using them enable the student to recognize and write thousands of medical terms.
+Prerequisite(s): None.

-BIO 210 Anatomy and Physiology II
+Anatomy and Physiology II